 These chocolate espresso tarts are not for the faint of heart.
 These rich treats are for the chocolate lovers who aren’t afraid of a little indulgence and want to celebrate the coming weeks with a dessert special enough for the occasion.
 Here, a simple press-in cocoa and espresso powder-scented shortbread crust is baked in individual tart forms and filled with a silky semisweet chocolate ganache.
 Each serving is finished with a dollop of espresso whipped cream which complements each chocolatey bite both with flavor and texture.
 Here’s how to make them.

 First, we start with the crust.
 Flour, sugar, cocoa powder, and espresso come together with a pool of melted butter.
 The crumbly aftermath gets pressed into the bottoms of 5 individual fluted tart pans and baked in a preheated oven.
 In the meantime, we can make the ganache.
-Ghiradelli Semi-Sweet Chocolate Chips are combined with warm whipping cream and softened unsalted butter to make a glossy ganache that will set up soft over time as it cools in the prepared crusts.
-Finally, when ready to serve, we top each with espresso-scented cream and any extra crumbles of the chocolate crust you may have on hand.
+The Chocolate Chips combine with whipping cream and unsalted butter to make a ganache that sets up as it cools .
+Finally, we top each with espresso-scented cream and any extra crumbles of the chocolate crust you may have on hand.
 Voila!

-The holidays may look different this year, but we can make them sweeter with delicious and celebratory treats like these espresso chocolate tarts.
+The holidays may look different this year, but we can make them sweeter with celebratory treats like these.
 Many thanks to Ghiradelli for sponsoring this #GhirardelliBaking post; check out their site and your local stores for both their bittersweet and semi-sweet baking chip options that make our efforts in the kitchen rewarding and delicious.
 Happy Baking!

 If you like these Chocolate espresso tarts tarts you should try:Print